Google Analytics 4 MCP server

 Setting Up Google Analytics Credentials

-Create Service Account in Google Cloud Console
+Create a Service Account in Google Cloud Console

 1. Go to Google Cloud Console